 Some people use religion to deceive others.

 A mark of heresy is a lack of perseverance in the things of God and with the people of God.
-The mark of a genuine believer is that he loves genuine believers.
+The mark of a genuine believer is that he loves true believers.

 1 Jn 3:14, “We know that we have passed from death to life, because we love the brethren.
 He who does not love his brother abides in death.”